Transfer Credit Evaluation

 Current students wishing to take a transfer course should

-- Check with your academic adviser to make sure the course will apply to your degree
+- Check with your academic advisor to make sure the course will apply to your degree

 - Consult the Course Equivalency List to see whether the course has been reviewed.
-If it has not been evaluated, contact your adviser for pre-approval.
+If it has not been evaluated, contact your advisor for pre-approval.

 - If you plan to study outside the US, contact Education Abroad

 It is the responsibility of the student to

 - Ensure that all final transcripts and score reports have been sent to UNL